o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-rm-versioning.md

 Minor updates replace the code in the `\dev\Gems\CloudGemFramework\vN` directory\.
 Earlier major versions of the framework continue to be released with Lumberyard for an unspecified amount of time before they are removed from the release\.

-## Multiple Versions of the Cloud Gem Framework Gem<a name="cloud-canvas-cgf-rm-versioning-multiple"></a>
+## Multiple Versions of the Cloud Gem Framework Gem {#cloud-canvas-cgf-rm-versioning-multiple}

 The new directory structure in Cloud Gem Framework 1\.0\.0 enables coexistence of multiple versions of the Cloud Gem Framework Gem\.
 Gem implementation has moved from the `\dev\Gems\CloudGemFramework\` directory to the `\dev\Gems\CloudGemFramework\v<N>\` directory\.
 The intent is that all nonbreaking changes be made in the `v<Current>` directory\.
 When breaking changes occur, a `v<Next>` directory is created to contain the updated implementation\.
 The `v<Current>` directory contents remain either unchanged or updated without breaking changes\.
 A gem can now have different versions of its `gem.json` file in the `v1` and the `v2` directory, for example\.
 This enables the gem to specify different versions\.
 Lumberyard's build and project configuration tools support gems in subdirectories\.

 **Note**
 The **Cloud Canvas Resource Manager** now allows gems to be in directories other than `\Gems\<gem-name>`\.
-The [resource\-group add](/docs/userguide/gems/cloud-canvas/command-line.md#cloud-canvas-command-line-resource-group-add) `lmbr_aws resource-group add` command's `--gem` option now takes an optional value that specifies the gem directory path\.
+The [resource\-group add](/docs/userguide/gems/cloud-canvas/command-line#cloud-canvas-command-line-resource-group-add) `lmbr_aws resource-group add` command's `--gem` option now takes an optional value that specifies the gem directory path\.
 The specified directory path can be either relative to the current working directory or a full path\.

-## Applying Framework Updates to a Project<a name="cloud-canvas-cgf-rm-versioning-applying-framework-updates"></a>
+## Applying Framework Updates to a Project {#cloud-canvas-cgf-rm-versioning-applying-framework-updates}

 When Lumberyard releases a new major version of the framework, you can choose when to disable the old framework version and when to enable the new one\.